 CTEMS Major Application

 Students must be currently enrolled at Morehouse College or have been accepted into the College before applying to become a CTEMS major.
 Only applications submitted during the designated period each semester will be screened.
-The spring 2015 period will be posted next semester prior to the submission period.
+Applications will not be accepted again until the designated dates in the following semester.

 |HCTM 235||Intro. to Film||3 hours|